timwarnock/best-practices-and-notes/good-teams.md

 *Notes from DevOps and Lean Software research.*

+A good team will build quality products (services, platforms, etc) that solve real problems; and in order to be successful a good team will require a Generative Culture, an inspiring vision, and the responsibility of fast and frequent deployments.

-## The Goal
+## The Vision

-A successful organization must have an inspiring goal, a shared vision that unites different teams and technologies.
-Without an inspiring (and shared) goal, an organization will inevitably fall into a default Bureaucratic Culture (a rule-oriented culture).
+A successful organization must have an inspiring vision; and it must be shared so as to unite the different teams and technologies within the organization.
+Without an inspiring (and shared) vision, an organization will inevitably fall into a default Bureaucratic Culture (a rule-oriented culture).
 In that environment software developers will adopt what is known as a *mercenary mindset*.
-What's worse, due to [Conway's Law](https://en.wikipedia.org/wiki/Conway%27s_law), these mercenary-minded developers will create output (products, services, platforms, etc) that reflect the bureaucratic communication channels between teams within the organization -- and will NOT meet the goals of the users.
+What's worse, due to [Conway's Law](https://en.wikipedia.org/wiki/Conway%27s_law), these mercenary-minded developers will create technical output (products, services, platforms, etc) that reflect the bureaucratic communication channels between teams within the organization -- and they will NOT solve the problems of the users.

-A good team will build quality products (services, platforms, etc) that solve real problems; and in order to be successful a team will require a Generative Culture, an inspiring vision, and the responsibility of fast and frequent deployments.

-## Measures
+## The Measures

-What to measure?
-Or more usefully, what can we easily measure that is a strong predictor for a high-performing software development team?
+How would one measure a good team?
+Or more importantly, what can we easily measure that is a strong predictor for a high-performing software development team?

 It turns out, the following cluster of easy-to-measure metrics forms the best predictor of a high-performing team in a Generative Culture (a performance-oriented culture).

 ### Positive Measures